 Where a parent has been notified that a place is not available for a child, every effort will be made to help the parent to find a place in a suitable alternative school or academy.
 Parents who are refused a place have a statutory right of appeal.
-Further details of the appeals process are available by writing to the Chair of the Board of Directors at the academy address.
+Further details of the appeals process are available by by emailing admissionsappeals@npcat.org.uk.

-Numb criteria nder over -subs cript ion Number of appeals Number of preferences received Total allocated School admissions limit
+umber admitted under over-subscripteria (see above) N Number of appeals Number of successful appeals Number of preferences received Total allocated School admissions limit

-SEN 1 2 3 4 5 6 7 8 appears received mme
+SEN 1 2 3 4 5 6 7 8 appears received IIIIIC

-0 0 2 0 2 1 0 0 21 0 0 46 26 34
+0 0 6 0 4 1 0 0 18 0 0 59 29 34